Bli-AIk/Undertale-Changer-Template/readme.md

 ## Usage
+1. Make sure you have purchased and played Undertale, you can click [here](undertale.com) to purchase it.

-1. Download and extract the files to a location of your choice, preferably in a path that is entirely in English.
+2. Download and extract the files to a location of your choice, preferably in a path that is entirely in English.
-2. Import the files into Unity.
+3. Import the files into Unity.
-3. Open the project in Unity, and you're good to go.
+4. Open the project in Unity, and you're good to go.

 Currently compatible with Unity Editor version: 2022.3.3f1c1 LTS I recommend using this version or a higher one for the best experience.